Est. 2001·3,000+ placements · six offices · four regions

 Sector gauges

-Thematic momentum from the sector-attributed subset of signal flow (roughly a tenth of total volume carries a sector label — gauges with thin samples say so rather than implying confidence).
-Share is of attributed flow, trailing six weeks vs the prior six — wider windows than the headline index, traded for sample depth.
+Thematic momentum across the nine tracked sectors (only the sector-attributed subset of flow feeds these — gauges with thin samples say so rather than implying confidence).
+Share is of the nine-sector tracked total, trailing six weeks vs the prior six — wider windows than the headline index, traded for sample depth.

 AI, Data & Enterprise Software